This entry is written by an NOVJM volunteer. The views expressed here are hers rather than the views of NOVJM as an organization.

 In 2017 when the life-killer was re-sentenced, Queena still could not speak.
 She communicated with facial expressions, sounds, crying, and yelling out.
 She could not swallow food on her own (Chambers).
 She could form some syllables, stand for periods of time with little assistance, and had taken some steps with the help of therapists (Bloomingdale Library rape survivor goes public with her story).

 For Queena and for others who are robbed of the ability to speak, see, eat on their own, walk, and enjoy the same cognitive abilities as before, life is over.
 The life that Queena knew is completely gone.
 She will never get to accomplish what she wanted.
 The Queena who drove to the library on that fateful spring night is for all intents and purposes dead.
 As her mom said in an interview, Morris is a murderer and he killed her daughter’s life.
 And for taking her life, Queena’s family and friends believe that Morris deserves a life sentence.
 It’s only fair.
+He should not enjoy a normal free life when he robbed Queena of the ability to do so.
 I will also note that even if the criminal only intended to permanently incapacitate someone and not to murder them, they still robbed them of their life.

 Again, the fact that Queena miraculously survived does not have anything to do with Morris.
 There is no difference in terms of character between Morris and the rapist who succeeds in beating his victim to death.
 Had Queena not been found soon enough and died from her injuries, his intent, motive, and the injuries he inflicted upon her would not change.
 Had she died, SCOTUS would have no problem with him getting discretionary LWOP.
 But because of Queena’s survival, now we have to seriously consider releasing this monster into society?
 Morris is a far worse person than many homicide-offenders.
 Let’s say a young adult man, not much older than Morris, gets into a fight with another man after the other man provokes him.
 The former punches the man who provoked him, unintentionally causing him to fall and hit his head on the ground.
 The injuries are fatal.
 The defendant is now a homicide offender.
 He has no criminal history and only fought with the victim because he was provoked.
 He had no intention of seriously harming or killing him.
 Then let’s look at Morris.
 A career criminal who intentionally raped several people and killed the life of one of the victims.
 Who would you rather see released from prison?
 Who is a worst person?
 The answer is obviously Morris.